Quasirandom Load Balancing: Introduction

 Typically, load balancing algorithms iteratively exchange load along edges of an undirected connected graph.
 In the natural \emph{diffusion paradigm}, an arbitrary amount of load can be sent along each edge at each step~\cite{RSW98,MuthukrishnanGS98}.
 For the \emph{idealized} case of divisible load, a popular diffusion algorithm is the first-order-scheme by \citet{SubramanianScherson94} whose convergence rate is fairly well captured in terms of the spectral gap~\citep{Lovasz93random}.

 However, for many applications the assumption of divisible load may be invalid.
-Therefore, we consider the \emph{discrete} case where the load can only be decomposed in indivisible unit-size tokens.
-It is a very natural question by how much this integrality assumption decreases the efficiency of load balancing.
-In fact, finding a precise quantitative relationship between the discrete and the idealized case is an open problem posed by many authors, \emph{e.g.}, \citep{GhoshLMMPRRTZ99,GM96,LovaszWinkler95,MuthukrishnanGS98, SubramanianScherson94,EMS06,FS09,RSW98}.
+Therefore, we consider the \emph{discrete} case where the load can only be decomposed into indivisible unit-size tokens.
+A very natural question is how much this integrality assumption decreases the efficiency of load balancing.
+In fact, finding a precise quantitative relationship between the discrete and the idealized case is an open problem posed by many authors, e.g., \citep{GhoshLMMPRRTZ99,GM96,LovaszWinkler95,MuthukrishnanGS98, SubramanianScherson94,EMS06,FS09,RSW98}.

 A simple method for approximating the idealized process was analyzed by \citet*{RSW98}.
-Their approach (which we will call ``RSW-algorithm'') is to round down the fractional flow of the idealized process.
+Their approach (which we will call ``RSW algorithm'') is to round down the fractional flow of the idealized process.
 They introduce a very useful parameter of the graph called \emph{local divergence} and prove that it gives tight upper bounds on the deviation between the idealized process and their discrete process.
-However, one drawback of the RSW-algorithm is that it can end up in rather unbalanced states (cf.~\proref{lowerbound}).
+However, one drawback of the RSW algorithm is that it can end up in rather unbalanced states (cf.~\proref{lowerbound}).
 To overcome this problem, Friedrich and Sauerwald analyzed a new algorithm based on randomized rounding \citep{FS09}.
-On many graphs, this algorithm approximates the idealized case much better than the approach of always rounding down of the RSW-algorithm.
+On many graphs, this algorithm approximates the idealized case much better than RSW algorithm's approach of always rounding down.
 A natural question is whether this randomized algorithm can be derandomized without sacrificing on its performance.
-For the graphs considered in this work, we answer this question to the positive.
+For the graphs considered in this work, we answer this question in the affirmative.
 We introduce a \emph{quasirandom load balancing algorithm} which rounds up or down deterministically such that the accumulated rounding errors on each edge are minimized.
 Our approach follows the concept of quasirandomness as it deterministically imitates the expected behavior of its random counterpart.

 \paragraph{Our Results} We focus on two network topologies: hypercubes and torus graphs.
-Both have been intensively studied in the context of load balancing (see \emph{e.g.},~\citep{RSW98,FS09,JH03,P89,GPR99}).
-We measure the smoothness of the load by the so-called \emph{discrepancy} (see \emph{e.g.}~\cite{RSW98,FS09,GhoshLMMPRRTZ99,EMS06}) which is the difference between the maximum and minimum load among all nodes.
+Both have been intensively studied in the context of load balancing (see e.g.,~\citep{RSW98,FS09,JH03,P89,GPR99}).
+We measure the smoothness of the load by the so-called \emph{discrepancy} (see e.g.~\cite{RSW98,FS09,GhoshLMMPRRTZ99,EMS06}) which is the difference between the maximum and minimum load among all nodes.